Chocolate Sheet Cake

 To start, preheat the oven to 180°C (160°C fan) and grease and/or line a baking tin (I use a 20cm square tin).

-For the cake batter, except for the boiling water, place all the ingredients in a large bowl and whisk to combine (sieve the cocoa powder if lumpy).
+For the cake batter, place the sugar, milk, eggs and oil in a large bowl and whisk to combine.

 Add the boiling water and whisk again until uniform (the mixture will be runny).

-Pour into the prepared tin and bake for approximately 45 minutes (or until a skewer inserted into the middle comes out fairly clean - this cake is super moist, so a bit of cake mixture might stick to the skewer, as long as it isn’t raw cake batter).
+Pour the batter into the prepared tin and bake for approximately 45 - 55 minutes (or until a skewer inserted into the middle comes out fairly clean - this cake is super moist, so a bit of cake mixture might stick to the skewer, as long as it isn’t raw cake batter).

 Remove the baked cake from the oven, then cool in the tin covered with a clean tea towel.